Saudi-Medical-AI-Lab/website/index.md

 The Saudi Medical AI Lab (SMAIL) for Open Research is a an open, volunter-driven remote research lab that focuses on conducting translational artifical intelligence research in the medical domain.

+**Announcement:** We are currently looking for researchers to mentor students as part of the Affiliated Researcher Program.
+The program will connect researchers (including postdocs, academic, and industry researchers) with high-performing Saudi undergraduate and graduate university students to work on medical AI research.
+If you are interested, please fill out the following form: [https://forms.gle/q8bGGMMxFzBN9rWn7](https://forms.gle/q8bGGMMxFzBN9rWn7)

 {% include section.html %}

 ## Highlights